-Wunderkammer Bier is the brainchild of Vasilios Gletsos, (head brewer at the world renown Hill Farmstead Brewery) whose beers are based on the concept of Cabinet of Curiosity: merging “different ideas from anthropology and nature and other forms of art” and using ingredients directly from the woods of northern Vermont.
+Wunderkammer Bier is the brainchild of Vasilios Gletsos, (head brewer at the world renown Hill Farmstead Brewery) whose beers are based around the concept of Cabinet of Curiosity: merging “different ideas from anthropology and nature and other forms of art”.
+This translates into using ingredients directly from the woods of northern Vermont.

-Each one providing a completely unique story and concept.
-His hope is that when people drink his beers they will “feel connected to those places and experiences”.
+With each beer providing a completely unique story and concept, Vasilios’ hope is that when people drink his beers they will “feel connected to [those] places and experiences”.

 Justin Korby is Stoneman Brewery.
 Located on a remote farm in Colrain, Massachusetts, Stoneman was a one-man brewing operation with a hyper focused goal of making beer while using all local ingredients (on a tiny one barrel brewing system at that).
 He also operated the first and only beer CSA in Massachusetts.
 A successful endeavor up until it wasn't.
 In this 4K 90 second piece we present the return of Stoneman Brewery who, after a hiatus, is determined to maintain his brewing philosophy through the benefit of contract brewing.
 Cheers!